Slowly Rotating Black Holes in 4D Einstein Gauss-Bonnet Gravity

 from \eqref{eq:mmaxminpos}.

 Armed with this knowledge, we solve numerically the ISCO equations once again for a positive cosmological constant with $\alpha$ varying from $0$ to $\alpha_T$.
 These results are shown in figure \ref{fig:dsisco}.
-The main feature of interest in asymptotically de Sitter space is the existence of two discrete stable orbits for a fixed black hole mass.
-All 0th order ISCO parameters are double-valued, with the 4DGB case having a cutoff at $M_{min}$ as noted above, and turning around at $M_{crit}$.
-The 1st order ISCO parameters are also confined between $M_{min}$ and $M_{crit}$, with the actual values depending on $\alpha$.
-The smallest and largest allowed 0th order ISCO radii at any given mass in the 4DGB theory are respectively smaller and larger than their GR counterparts.
-As $\alpha \rightarrow \alpha_T$, the 4DGB ISCO parameters occur at values of the mass larger than the GR upper limit $M =\frac{2}{75 \sqrt{\Lambda}}$, hence having no overlap in allowed mass with GR.
+Again, the main feature of interest in asymptotically de Sitter space is the existence of two discrete stable orbits for a fixed black hole mass.
+All 0th order ISCO parameters are double-valued (hence yielding an ISCO and an OSCO), with the 4DEGB case having a cutoff at $M_{min}$ as noted above, and turning around at $M_{crit}$.
+The 1st order ISCO parameters are also double-valued and confined between $M_{min}$ and $M_{crit}$, with the actual values depending on $\alpha$.
+The smallest and largest allowed 0th order ISCO radii at any given mass in the 4DEGB theory are respectively smaller and larger than their GR counterparts.
+As $\alpha \rightarrow \alpha_T$, the 4DEGB ISCO parameters occur at values of the mass larger than the GR upper limit $M =\frac{2}{75 \sqrt{\Lambda}}$, hence having no overlap in allowed mass with GR.